Every engagement produces governance architecture specific to your

 04 Monitoring and observability

-The single highest-leverage control against oversight
+access, the highest-leverage control against oversight tampering.

-tampering.
 Every tool call traced.
-Every recommendation
+Every recommendation auditable.
+Anomaly

-auditable.
-Anomaly detection on behavior patterns.
-Designed
+detection on behavior patterns.
+Designed to survive a hypothetical

-to survive a hypothetical agent compromise.
+agent compromise.

 05 Information governance